open-policy-agent/opa/ADOPTERS.md

   tested as "SDLC guardrails", then re-validated at deployment time by a range of OPA-based admission controllers, covering single-tenant environments and hard multi-tenancy configurations.

-* [Digraph](https://www.getdigraph.com) is a developer-first cloud compliance platform that uses OPA to let security teams detect and resolve non-compliant infrastructure changes before they're deployed to production, and produce audit trails to eliminate manual work and accelerate audit processes like SOC and ISO.

 * [Elastic](https://www.elastic.co/) uses OPA in its Cloud Security offering to enable CSPM and KSPM solutions, helping customers adhere to best practices defined in CIS benchmarks by tracking misconfigurations on AWS, GCP and Azure. the code is Open Source, see [Security Policies](https://github.com/elastic/cloudbeat/tree/main/security-policies).